Routines

 - Watch for changes in appetite, energy, or behavior

 Use this checklist as a starting point, not a rigid rulebook.
-If one item does not fit your situation, replace it with a safer or more realistic version.
-A checklist should help you think, not pressure you into ignoring common sense.
+If one item does not fit your situation, replace it with a safer or more realistic version for keeping senior pets comfortable.

 Common mistakes to avoid

 The most common mistake is waiting for a problem before creating routines, records, and a vet relationship.
-It usually happens when motivation is high and planning is low.
-Beginners often collect advice, buy supplies, download apps, or start a strict routine before they understand what problem they are solving.
+It usually shows up when motivation is high but the actual plan has not been tested against a normal week.

-Another mistake is ignoring constraints.
-Time, money, skill, health, weather, family schedules, storage space, and local rules all matter.
+Another mistake is ignoring the constraints around keeping senior pets comfortable.
+Time, money, skill, health, weather, family schedules, storage space, local rules, and product instructions all matter.
 A plan that ignores constraints may look clean on paper but collapse in real life.
-Build your plan around the week you actually have.

-Finally, do not confuse more tracking with more progress.
+Finally, do not confuse more tracking with more progress on keeping senior pets comfortable.
 Tracking is useful only when it changes a decision.
-If a spreadsheet, app, notebook, or checklist becomes a second job, simplify it.
-Keep the few details that help you act.
+Keep the few details that help you act, and remove records that become clutter.

 How to make the habit easier to repeat